RKouchoo/himawari-renderer/README.md

 The night side is dark because these are reflected-light bands; that's real.

-**Combined** (`--combined`) imposes B13 (clean IR) over true color: cold cloud tops (< 235 K) are painted opaquely in the palette's colors day and night, and grayscale IR clouds fade in where the sun has set, so the night side shows weather instead of going black.
+**Combined** (`--combined`) imposes B13 (clean IR) over true color: cold cloud tops (< 235 K) are painted in the palette's colors day and night (opacity is the `SANDWICH_ALPHA` tunable), and grayscale IR clouds fade in where the sun has set, so the night side shows weather instead of going black.
 The IR sample is parallax-corrected using a cloud-top height estimate, keeping colored convection registered on its visible cloud toward the limb.
 With `--combined-style night-ir` the behavior changes mode: the night side